asaadila7/Dream-Pet-Link/README.md

 ## How to Run

 Windows:
- - Click on runMe.bat in the src folder (not the one outside of all the folders) to play.
+ - Click on the JAR to play

  Mac:
  - Open terminal